jorgebucaran/hyperapp/docs/api/app.md

 A function that returns an array of [subscriptions](../architecture/subscriptions.md) for a given state.
 Every time the [state](../architecture/state.md) of the application changes, this function will be called to determine the current subscriptions.

-If a subscription entry is falsy then the subscription that was at that spot, if any, will be considered unsubscribed from and will will be cleaned up.
+If a subscription entry is falsy then the subscription that was at that spot, if any, will be considered unsubscribed from and will be cleaned up.

 If `subscriptions:` is omitted the app has no subscriptions.
 It behaves the same as if you were using: `subscriptions: (state) => []`